GolangKazan/golangconf2019-challenge/README.md

 5. If CI tests will pass, your contribution will be merged.
 6. When PR is merged, you're awesome and can potentially win a prize.

+## How the winner is selected

 We print winner after tests are finished.
+Your pull request triggers a new CI build.
+Inside that build logs, info line about the winner is printed.

 When we'll stop this challenge, the last printed winner will be awarded.